brian-kephart/heroku-buildpack-jemalloc/README.md

 This buildpack is based on the Heroku-16 stack.
 Older stacks are not supported.

 This repo was originally forked from [https://github.com/mojodna/heroku-buildpack-jemalloc](https://github.com/mojodna/heroku-buildpack-jemalloc).
+That buildpack requires additional user configuration that this one does not.
 If you happen to be migrating from that buildpack to this one, make sure not to set `LD_PRELOAD` in Heroku config or use `jemalloc.sh` in your Procfile.

 ## Using